 Georgia is a desirable state for surrogacy for intended parents and surrogates.
 Circle is proud to have worked with both intended parents and surrogates from all over Georgia, from larger cities such as Atlanta, Augusta, Columbus, Macon and Savannah; as well as Alpharetta, Marietta and more.

-Surrogacy allows couples and individuals in Georgia from a variety of backgrounds, ages and sexual orientations to build their families.
+Surrogacy allows couples and individuals in Georgia from various backgrounds, ages, and sexual orientations to build their families.

 The types of intended parents from Georgia who may use surrogacy to grow their families are:

 Georgia is a surrogacy-friendly state for both gestational carriers and intended parents.
 Whether you in live in a large city like Atlanta or Birmingham, or anywhere in between – here's everything you need to know about gestational surrogacy.